shopd/ih2024/README.md

 Watch the [demo video](https://youtu.be/C4_YlobWVJQ)

-## TODO

-- Sleep zzz

 PS.
-If anyone would like to help me get shopd to beta version so I can release it, please visit the site link above and "Join Waiting List"
+If anyone would like to collaborate on the shopd beta release, please visit the site link above and click *"Join Waiting List"*